This authentic Filipino kinilaw recipe is easy to make and is so much better than ceviche or poke.

 That Said…A Traditional Filipino Kinilaw Recipe Usually Has…

-Suka, aka vinegar in the Philippines.
-It’s most often coconut vinegar or cane vinegar, which is plentiful across the islands.
-It gives kinilaw a sweet sour flavour.
-If you don’t live somewhere with coconut vinegar you can mimic the flavour with white vinegar and coconut milk.
+If you don’t live somewhere with coconut vinegar you can mimic the flavour with white vinegar and coconut milk or coconut cream.

 For this reason we have two options for the recipe: a traditional Filipino kinilaw recipe, and one that uses substitutions if you don’t have access to Filipino ingredients.